Viju Khote

-Viju Khote (17 December 1941 – 30 September 2019) was an Indian actor who was known for his work in more than 440 films in Hindi and Marathi cinema.
-He was famous as the dacoit Kaalia in the film Sholay and the dialogue, "Sardar maine aapka namak khaya hai" and Robert in movie Andaz Apna Apna with the dialogue "galti se mistake hogaya".
+Viju Khote (17 December 1941 – 30 September 2019) was an Indian actor best known for his role as Kaalia, a dacoit in the 1975 film Sholay with the iconic dialogue, “Sardar, maine aapka namak khaya hai.”
+His career spanned six decades with more than 440 films in Hindi and Marathi cinema.
+He is also known for his role as Robert in the 1994 film Andaz Apna Apna with the dialogue, “Ghalti se mistake hogaya.”
 On television he was most remembered for his role in Zabaan Sambhalke (1993).
 He also acted in Marathi theatre over the years.

 Personal life

 He was younger brother of actress Shubha Khote.
 Their father Nandu Khote was a noted stage actor and in silent movies, whose sister-in-law was actress Durga Khote.

 Khote died on 30 September 2019 at his Mumbai home due to multiple organ failure at the age of 77.